Skip to content

 History of Currency in Peru

-Peru's currency history includes several revaluations, closely linked to inflation, stabilization, and economic reforms.
+Peru's currency history includes several re-denominations closely linked to inflation, stabilization, and economic reforms.
 An important historical phase began in 1863 with the Sol de Oro, which was used as the national currency for many decades.

 The year 1991 brought the next major change.
-The Nuevo Sol came into effect on July 1, 1991, replacing the Inti at a rate of 1 Nuevo Sol = 1,000,000 Inti.
+The Nuevo Sol came into force on July 1, 1991, replacing the Inti at a ratio of 1 Nuevo Sol = 1,000,000 Inti.

 Since December 15, 2015, the unit has officially been called Sol again.
 The symbol was changed from S/. to S/.
 Existing banknotes and coins with the old designation "Nuevos Soles" remained valid.

-Coins in Peru: Values, Motifs, Features
+Coins in Peru: Values, Motifs, Characteristics

 Value Material according to BCRP Diameter Weight Motif Note